SalomePlatform/hexablock/doc/gui_discret_law.rst

 - the name of the law
 - the number of nodes for the discretization law
 - the coefficient for the arithmetic and geometric law
-- the kind of the law
+- the kind of the law:
-	- uniform
+	- uniform (default)
 	- arithmetic
 	- geometric